 There aren’t many things that can make grown women, really good friends give each other a sideways look.
-But vintage hats have been known to test even the strongest of friendships and when the House of Foxy’s Clare sold her beautiful straw, platter hat to my friend Catriona in front of all the other Foxy models, sh*t went down!
+But vintage hats have been known to test even the strongest of friendships and when the House of Foxy’s Clare sold her beautiful straw, platter hat to my friend Catriona in front of all the other Foxy models, we all had a case of the green eyed monster!

 Not really.
-There were a few sulky faces, but when Clare, in true King Solomon fashion threatened to take the hat away from everyone, we all freely admitted that it looked just perfect on Catriona.
+There were a few sulky faces, but when Clare, in true King Solomon fashion said she’d take the hat away from everyone, we all freely admitted that it looked just perfect on Catriona.
+I mean it does doesn’t it – look at her ❤

 Vintage hats have been known to test even the strongest of friendships.